estebangorostiaga/Test/README.md

-# Purdue
+# Test

-This repository contains programming assignments done at Purdue University.
+This repository contains programming assignments at test by myself.